MaximeMaillet/express-imp-router/README.md

 Router for Express.JS

 Create your routes file in JSON and redirect each route to controllers.
-You can inject middlewares, services and errors handler.
+You can inject middlewares and errors handler.
 You can configure view engine rendering and give static files.

 ## Installation